the world is always ready to receive talent with open arms

 How to do it:

-1. Find a product or service people have to buy every month or year.
-Try to find ones with minimum recurring work to go with it.
+- Find a product or service people have to buy every month or year.
+Try to find ones with minimal recurring work to go with it.
 For instance, most of my web hosting customers, once they are set up, have few questions.
-However, I do have to support them in an ongoing capacity and make sure the servers don’t crash.
+However, I do have to support them in an ongoing capacity and make sure the servers are well maintained.

 Examples:

-• A classic example of this is rental income: buy a property, charge rent, and hire a property management company to deal with the tenants.
-You have to make sure the rent covers the cost of that for it to be generating income.
+- A classic example of this is rental income: buy a property, charge rent, and hire a property management company to interface with the tenants.
+You have to make sure the rent covers the costs for it to be generating income.
 If not, it could still be a good way to build capital (equity).
-Read Rich Dad, Poor Dad for more on this.
+Read the book Rich Dad, Poor Dad for more on this strategy.

-• Create a popular website and sell advertising on a monthly or yearly basis.
-(As well as using Google AdSense of course.)
+- Create a popular website and sell advertising on a monthly or yearly basis.
+Read problogger.net for lots of advice on this.

-• Resell a service that is related to your normal offerings.
+- Resell a service that is related to your normal offerings.
 That’s how I started with web hosting: reselling it to my web design customers.
 Many online services offer this option.
 They sell you the service wholesale and you resell it to your customers at a higher price and pocket the markup.
 Search for “reseller” or “white-label” services.
-For instance if you offered a newsletter writing or development service, you could resell a system that lets people send out the email newsletters.
+For example, if you offered a newsletter writing or development service, you could resell a system that lets people send out their email newsletters.
+Choose a good company as your recommendation reflects on you.

 Affiliate Programs

 I click on a link on your website to a product you recommend, and I buy it.
 You earn $5 from the sale.
-You did no work at all.
-Furthermore, you have a popular site so that happens about once a day so you make $150 each month for that link.
+You put work into the site, and as your traffic grows, your income grows.
+It makes money even on those days you do no work at all.

 How to do it:

-1. Figure out what products you can promote to your customers that offer a commission.
+- Figure out what products you can promote to your customers or readers that offer a commission and that your customers would credibly trust you to recommend.

-2. Put links to these products or services on your website (with your recommendation).
+- Put links to these products or services on your website with your recommendation.

 Examples: